sidecar/tpcalc/README.md

 - Handlebars - Templating
 - hbsfy - Handlebars template transform for browserify
 note: there is another way to do handlebars templateting in Marionette, see 'Building Better Backbone Apps With Marionette pg.
 38'
-- Epoxy - Two-way databinding
+- NYTimes' Stickit for two-way databinding
 - Karma/Karma-Jasmine(2.*) - Test runner/Test framework
 - numerals.js and JS-Quantities for number formatting